stevep99/keyboard-tweaks/AltGr/README.md

 ![altgr_programmer_std.png](altgr_programmer_std.png)

-UK keyboard shown.
-Should work fine on other layouts too.
+->UK keyboard shown.
+Should work fine on other layouts too.<-

+There is also a Wide verson of this layout sutable for use with the [KLC Wide Layouts](../KLC/)

 ## AltGr International extension